shengyi-z/MAIS202_Project/README.md

 ## Acknowledgement
-Special thanks to the instructors and TPMs of McGill's Artificial Intelligence Society for their invaluable help and support throughout this projec.
+Special thanks to the instructors and technical project managers of McGill's Artificial Intelligence Society for their help and support throughout this project.